vikwab/scripts/ticket creation.md

     * Define and apply appropriate length constraints to all `VARCHAR` columns based on the expected data. [cite: 15]
     * Implement other necessary data type constraints to ensure data integrity. [cite: 14] For example, instead of `CREATE TABLE IF NOT EXISTS cert_config (id BIGINT NOT NULL PRIMARY KEY, description VARCHAR, filer_carrier_id VARCHAR NOT NULL, ...);`, specify lengths: `CREATE TABLE IF NOT EXISTS cert_config (id BIGINT NOT NULL PRIMARY KEY, description VARCHAR(255), filer_carrier_id VARCHAR(50) NOT NULL, ...);`. [cite: 14, 15]
     * Consider using more specialised data types where appropriate (e.g., `UUID` for unique identifiers) to enforce format and uniqueness. [cite: 16]

+Okay, here's a description, impact, and remediation steps for the identified vulnerabilities, suitable for a penetration test report using British English:

+---

+## Vulnerability: Weak SSL/TLS Cipher Suites Supported (SWEET32)

+**CVE ID:** CVE-2016-2183
+**Severity:** Medium

+### Description
+The SSL/TLS service on port 443 was found to support the `TLS_RSA_WITH_3DES_EDE_CBC_SHA` cipher suite.
+This cipher suite utilises the Triple DES (3DES) symmetric encryption algorithm, which employs a 64-bit block size.
+It is known to be vulnerable to a cryptographic attack called SWEET32.
+This attack is a type of birthday attack that allows a man-in-the-middle attacker, under certain conditions (such as a long-lived HTTPS connection), to recover small amounts of plaintext from encrypted traffic by capturing and analysing a large volume of data (approximately 785GB).

+### Impact
+If successfully exploited, an attacker capable of monitoring network traffic between a user and the vulnerable server could potentially decrypt sensitive information from the encrypted session.
+This could include session cookies, authentication credentials, or other confidential data transmitted over the HTTPS connection.
+While the attack requires a significant amount of data to be captured, long-lived sessions common in some web applications can increase the feasibility of such an attack.
+The use of this deprecated cipher suite weakens the overall security posture of the SSL/TLS communication.

+### Remediation Steps
+1.  **Disable 3DES Cipher Suites:** Reconfigure the SSL/TLS service to disable support for all cipher suites that use 3DES.
+Specifically, `TLS_RSA_WITH_3DES_EDE_CBC_SHA` should be removed from the list of accepted ciphers.
+2.  **Prioritise Strong Cipher Suites:** Ensure the server is configured to use strong, modern cipher suites.
+Recommended options typically include those using AES-GCM (e.g., `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384`, `TLS_AES_128_GCM_SHA256` for TLSv1.3) or AES-CBC with robust key exchange mechanisms, provided they are not vulnerable to other attacks.
+3.  **Regularly Review Cipher Configuration:** Periodically review and update the SSL/TLS cipher suite configuration to align with current industry best practices and to remove any ciphers that have been found to be weak or deprecated.
+4.  **Server-Side Cipher Preference:** If not already configured, ensure the server dictates the choice of cipher suite (`cipher preference: server`) rather than the client.
+This helps enforce the use of the strongest mutually supported cipher.

+---

+## Vulnerability: Lack of Forward Secrecy in SSL/TLS Configuration

+**Severity:** Medium

+### Description
+The SSL/TLS service on port 443 does not support cipher suites that provide Forward Secrecy (also known as Perfect Forward Secrecy or PFS).
+The Nmap scan reported: "Forward Secrecy not supported by any cipher".
+Forward Secrecy is a property of cryptographic key exchange mechanisms that ensures that if the server's long-term private key is compromised, past encrypted sessions cannot be decrypted.
+The currently configured RSA-based key exchange cipher suites (e.g., `TLS_RSA_WITH_AES_128_CBC_SHA`, `TLS_RSA_WITH_AES_256_GCM_SHA384`) do not offer this protection.

+### Impact
+Without Forward Secrecy, if an attacker gains access to the server's private key (for example, through a server breach, social engineering, or cryptanalysis at some point in the future), they would be able to decrypt any previously captured SSL/TLS traffic that was encrypted using that key.
+This could expose all historical sensitive data transmitted to and from the server, even if the server is subsequently secured or the key is changed.

+### Remediation Steps
+1.  **Enable Cipher Suites Supporting Forward Secrecy:** Reconfigure the SSL/TLS service to enable and prioritise cipher suites that provide Forward Secrecy.
+These typically use Ephemeral Diffie-Hellman key exchange mechanisms, such as:
+    * `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`
+    * `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384`
+    * `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA`
+    * `TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA`
+    * Cipher suites available with TLSv1.3 (e.g., `TLS_AES_256_GCM_SHA384`, `TLS_CHACHA20_POLY1305_SHA256`, `TLS_AES_128_GCM_SHA256`) inherently provide Forward Secrecy.
+2.  **Prioritise ECDHE over DHE:** Where possible, prefer Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) cipher suites over traditional Diffie-Hellman Ephemeral (DHE) suites as ECDHE offers similar security with better performance.
+3.  **Ensure TLSv1.2 or Higher:** While the scan shows TLSv1.2 is in use, ensure that older, insecure protocols like SSLv2, SSLv3, TLSv1.0, and TLSv1.1 are disabled.
+TLSv1.2 and TLSv1.3 provide better support for strong cipher suites, including those with Forward Secrecy.
+4.  **Server-Side Cipher Preference:** Ensure the server is configured to select the cipher suite from its own list of preferences (`cipher preference: server`), ensuring that a Forward Secrecy cipher suite is chosen if supported by the client.

+---